 Today is Veterans Day.
-But it’s often mixed up with Labor Day and Memorial Day, which fall at different times of the year.
+Unfortunately, this holiday is often confused with Labor Day and/or Memorial Day — both of which fall at different times of the year.
 Help your kids learn the difference between these three federal holidays with this quick primer.

 Veterans Day falls on November 11 each year.
 It honors all war veterans, and it falls on the day when World War I fighting ceased the 11th hour of the 11th day of the 11th month.
 In fact, according to the original decree, Veterans Day was supposed to start at 11 a.m. each year.